slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I don’t count my sit-ups.
 I only start counting once it starts hurting."
 -- Muhammad Ali [1942]*

-> *"The distance between dreams and reality is called discipline."
--- Paulo Coelho [1947]*

 > *"The mind gives up before the body." (...)
 "Persistence beats timing.
 Execution beats luck.
 Not immediately but eventually."
 -- Naval Ravikant [1974]*